passageidentity/example-nextjs/README.md

 ```
 npm i --save @passageidentity/passage-auth
 ```
 Importing `@passageidentity/passage-auth` triggers a side-effect that will register the three custom elements with the client browser for usage.
-Since Next.js pre-renders pages on the server this presents a common issue with using web components, such as the passage elements, in pre-rendered pages - when the server side pre-render occurs there is no client window defined to call `window.customElements.define()` on, which results in an error being thrown.
+Since Next.js pre-renders pages on the server this presents a common issue with using web components, such as the Passage elements, in pre-rendered pages - when the server side pre-render occurs there is no client window defined to call `window.customElements.define()` on, which results in an error being thrown.

 The most common solution when using custom elements in pre-rendered applications is to defer the registration of the custom element to a lifecycle hook so that the code is only executed when the client app is executed in browser.
 This is done in this example in [pages/index.js](https://github.com/passageidentity/example-nextjs/blob/main/pages/index.js):
 ```javascript